A Leray-Serre spectral sequence for Lagrangian Floer theory: Transversality

-If $u$ is a non-constant and nowhere injective sphere component attached to a configuration $\g$, then by \cite{laz} $u = \tilde{u}\circ p$ for a degree $m>1$ branched covering map $p$.
-From this, we get that $2c_1(A_u)=2mc_1(A_{\tilde{u}})>0$ since $u$ is non-constant and $F$ is monotone.
-In either case, the minimal Maslov number is assumed $\geq 2$, so we have
+If $u$ is a non-constant and nowhere injective sphere component attached to the configuration $\g$, by standard results $u = \tilde{u}\circ p$ for a degree $m>1$ holomorphic covering map $p$ where $\tilde{u}$ is simple (injective on an open dense set).
+From this, we get that $2c_1(A_u)=2mc_1(A_{\tilde{u}})>2m$ by monotonicity of $F$ and the minimal Maslov number assumption.
+Let $\tilde{\g}$ denote the configuration with $u$ replaced by an appropriate $\tilde{u}$ with choice of marked points: Specifically, one can replace interior nodes that map to the same point by a ghost component that attaches to a simple sphere and contains those nodes.
+We have

-We first reduce to the case where the marked components are simple.
-Once we prove the theorem for such a case, it will follow that a configuration with any multiply covered marked components has index $\geq 1$, which goes against the assumption.

-To see that \ref{linearizedoperator} is surjective note that $\sigma=0$, so the range splits as well.
-In lieu of the previous paragraph it suffices to check surjectivity after composing with the projection

-Since $\pi\circ u$ is constant, we can extend it to a map from $\p^1$ into $B$ and use the criterion from [Lemma 3.32 \cite{ms2}].
-Specifically, is surjective by a Schwartz reflection principle, so for the smooth case it suffices to show that \ref{linearizedoperator} is surjective onto the former. $\pi\circ u^*TB$ is a trivial holomorphic vector bundle with the (constant) complex structure $J_B$, and it splits into a direct sum of trivial holomorphic line bundles.
-The only anti-holomorphic (and holomorphic) maps $f:\p^1\rightarrow \bb{C}$ are constant, and $D_{\pi\circ u,J_B,j}$ is not identically $0$, so it must be surjective when restricted to each line bundle.
-Hence, $D_{\pi\circ u, J_B,j}$ is surjective in the smooth case, and in the $(k-1,p)$ case we use the usual elliptic bootstrapping argument of the adjoint operator $D_{\pi\circ u}^\vee$.